spread-ai/docs-appsmith-fork/docs/reference/widgets/maps.md

 Sets the default location that the map focuses on when it is displayed for the first time to the user.

-*Example*: if you want to show New York City as the initial location on the Map widget, you can either select it from Google's autocomplete suggestions or define its location using JavaScript, like:
+ if you want to show New York City as the initial location on the Map widget, you can either select it from Google's autocomplete suggestions or define its location using JavaScript, like:

 ```js
 {